 The final class grade will be broken down as follows:

 Grading (except for the final exam) is done by a number of class graders, under the direct supervision of the Teaching Fellow(s).
 If you have an issue with a grade (homework or exam), please contact the Teaching Fellow(s).
-If your issue is not resolved, then (and only then) please contact me.
-In doing so, please note that (to ensure fairness and grading consistency) it is seldom the case that the I will overrule a Teaching Fellow.
+If your issue is not resolved, then (and only then) please contact the instructors.
+In doing so, please note that (to ensure fairness and grading consistency) it is seldom the case that Teaching Fellow(s) decisions are overruled.

 This class is not graded on a curve, i.e., there is no prescribed proportions for specific grades.
 This means that if everybody's performance in the class deserves an A, then everybody will get an A. The converse is also true!
 Therefore, don't be satisfied with an "average" grade because that average could well be less than what you expect.
 Being a "gateway" to all other (more advanced) CS "systems" classes, you should expect this class to be competitive.
 Thus, make sure you work hard from the very beginning.